 Fiji is a relatively cheap destination to visit although not as cheap as South-east Asia.
 It is much closer to Australia and New Zealand though being an easy 4-hour hop.

 Getting to Fiji is very straightforward being the hub of South Pacific trade and the major stopover for flights between New Zealand and USA as well as between its South Pacific neighbours.
 The international airport is located at Nadi on the sunny west coast of the main island (Viti Levu) and this is conveniently located adjacent to Fiji's most popular tourist destinations of the Mamanuca Islands and the developing Yasawa Islands.

-Fiji Package Holidays are offered mostly to the Australian and New Zealand markets by large travel agents focusing on the large hotel chains.
-Package holidays at the smaller boutique resorts are less popular.
-Instead, most holiday-makers to Fiji purchase independent flights through either Air Pacific, Virgin Blue or Air New Zealand and then seek accommodation.
+Fiji Package Holidays offered by the majority of travel agents in Australia and New Zealand focus on the large hotel brands only.
+Unfortunately very few travel agents offer package holidays for the smaller boutique resorts.
+If you want to stay at one of these smaller more intimate resorts it's often best to purchase independent flights through either Fiji Airways, Jet Star, Virgin Australia or Air New Zealand and then book your accommodation direct with the resort (avoid the monstrous online booking engines like Booking.com and Trip Advisor).
 Meals and tours can either be purchased at the time of accommodation booking, or for greater flexibility, by pay as you go.
 Many resorts in Fiji offer specials such as a “Stay 7 / Pay 6” or similar deals to encourage longer stays, particularly around Nadi and the Coral Coast where tourists tend to stay for shorter periods.